 The use of PhreeqcRM entails a sequence of method calls that create and initialize the instance, set initial conditions and reactions for the model cells, determine concentrations for boundary conditions, run reaction calculations for a series of time steps, and finalize the instance.
 Although C++ methods are described, equivalent C and Fortran subroutines, generally with the same names preceded by “RM_”, are available for transport codes written in these languages.
 (PhreeqcRM is available at http://wwwbrr.cr.usgs.gov/projects/GWC_coupled/phreeqc.
 Included in the distributions is documentation of all methods of the API and simple advection examples in C, Fortran, and C++.
 Tables 1–8 are excerpts from the C++ example.)

-Create and Initialize PhreeqcRM
+Create PhreeqcRM

 As a C++ class, a constructor creates an instance of PhreeqcRM.
 Assuming that the source code has been compiled for use with multiple threads (with USE_OPENMP as pre-processor definition), the number of threads (nthreads) and the number of transport cells (nxyz) that represent the nodes or cells in the transport simulator are parameters for the constructor.
 For multiple processes (with USE_MPI as pre-processor definition), the constructor requires an MPI (Message Passing Interface) communicator and the number of transport cells.
-In Fortran or C, the subroutine RM_Create is used to create the instance.

-Once created, the properties and behavior of the instance are set as follows:

-The action taken when errors occur can be set to one of three options: (1) the invoked method returns an error code, (2) the program throws an exception, or (3) the program aborts (SetErrorHandlerMode method).
 A prefix may be defined for the names of the output (prefix.chem.txt) and log files (prefix.log.txt) by using the SetFilePrefix method, and these files are opened with the OpenFiles method.

 The transport simulator must transport each component and provide new concentrations to PhreeqcRM at each time step.
 The minimum set of chemical components for PhreeqcRM is H (hydrogen), O (oxygen), and charge (imbalance).
 However, because the number of moles of water is large compared to all other solutes, the non-water H and O concentrations are several orders of magnitude smaller than the total concentrations, yet PHREEQC requires accurate accounting of the non-water H and O. It is numerically advantageous to consider water as a separate component; therefore, the default set of components is water, total H minus H in water, total O minus O in water, and charge.
 Water can be included or excluded as a separate component by the use of the method SetComponentWater.
-Often the calculation time for transport calculation is small relative to the reaction calculations, so the expense of one extra transport component for water (the default) is minimal.
+Including water as a component will be numerically more robust; whereas excluding water as a component requires one less component transport calculation, which could save calculation time.
+Often the calculation time for a transport calculation is small relative to the reaction calculations, so the expense of one extra transport component for water (the default) may be minimal.

 The number of cells in the reaction module may differ from the number of cells in the transport simulator because of chemically inactive zones or symmetry.
+The consideration of symmetry is motivated by PHAST, which requires a minimum of two nodes in each coordinate direction.
+In a logically 1D problem, chemistry need only be run on one quarter of the PHAST nodes, resulting in a substantial savings in calculation time.
 A many-to-one mapping can be defined that translates each transport-cell number to a reaction-cell number, such that the number of reaction cells is less than or equal to the number of transport cells (CreateMapping method).
 Regardless of the mapping, PhreeqcRM returns results for every transport cell.

 The reaction cells are defined to have a representative volume, RV, of 1 L by default.
 A solution defined in PhreeqcRM input is adjusted (maintaining the same concentrations) to a volume equal to the water content, lC (L), according to